corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 ### Error Logs

-This mod overrides a built-in trigger `can_be_military_leader` and a species rights `military_service_full` and ``.
+This mod overrides a built-in trigger `can_be_military_leader` and a species rights `military_service_full` and `military_service_limited`.
 These overrides each cause the game to log an error, so expect to see three lines in error.log like this:

 ```
 [00:47:01][game_singleobjectdatabase.h:165]: Object with key: can_be_military_leader already exists, using the one at  file: common/scripted_triggers/01_battle_thrall_military_leaders_scripted_trigger_overrides.txt line: 4